AdaptiveStep/VueFinalExam/README.md

 # Bara Rent - Vue Project
 This is a Nuxt.js site that uses Agility CMS and aims to be a final degree project.
+This repository is forked from the agilityCMS startup project and therefore includes the information related to AgilityCMS.

 ## BUILD
 [![Netlify Status](https://api.netlify.com/api/v1/badges/ec5f8a17-06fc-414f-9385-a351778b85ba/deploy-status)](https://app.netlify.com/sites/bara-vue/deploys)